 By: Meagan Esler

-I heart carbohydrates, and sometimes, I hate carbohydrates.
+I love carbohydrates, and sometimes, I hate carbohydrates.

 I think part of my love/hate relationship with food goes back to the days just before my diagnosis of type 1 as a teenager.
 At 18 years old, I was suddenly eating everything in sight as the hunger from my high blood sugar, due to undiagnosed diabetes, kicked in.
 I lost more and more weight and became skin and bones, regardless of all the extra food I was eating.
 Something was wrong.